STAY AND EXPLORE:

 To help you plan your holiday, here are suggestions for centred stays on Thistle Holiday Parks. . .

 Our parks are now open, but may not have opened all their facilities.
 You can check their entries on this website or, to make sure, call the park.

 Many visitor attractions will open later, perhaps not until September, so we cannot guarantee that you will be able to visit those named below.

 PERTHSHIRE AND ANGUS

-Angus is fine farming country.
-With beautiful sandy beaches.
-Inland, the Angus Glens have both low-level walks and treks over the mountains to Royal Deeside.
+Angus is fine farming country with beautiful sandy beaches, and the Angus Glens, with both low-level walks and treks over the mountains to Royal Deeside.

-Dundee is the main town, the home of the RSS Discovery on which Scott sailed to the Antarctic, and the new V & A Museum, popular with both visitors and locals. .
+Dundee is the main town, the home of the RSS Discovery on which Scott sailed to the Antarctic, and the V & A Museum, popular with visitors and locals alike.

-Angus places to visit: Montrose Basin, a bird-spotter's heaven: Edzell Castle; Glamis Castle near Forfar; the V&A and Discovery Point in Dundee.
+Angus - places to visit: Montrose Basin, a bird-spotter's heaven: Edzell Castle at Edzell; the V&A and Discovery Point in Dundee.

-Perthshire places to visit: Loch of the Lowes Bird Reserve; Blair Castle at Blair Atholl: Huntingtower Castle near Perth; Faskally Forest
+Perthshire - places to visit: Loch of the Lowes Bird Reserve; Blair Castle at Blair Atholl: Huntingtower Castle near Perth; Faskally Forest near Pitlochry

 Parks to choose from in Angus and Perthshire: